North Korea: Culture

 Despite a historically strong Chinese influence, Korean culture has shaped its own unique identity.
 It came under attack during the Japanese rule from 1910 to 1945, when Japan enforced a cultural assimilation policy.
 Koreans were forced to learn and speak Japanese, adopt the Japanese family name system and Shinto religion, and were forbidden to write or speak the Korean language in schools, businesses, or public places.

 After the peninsula was divided in 1945, two distinct cultures formed out of the common Korean heritage.
 North Koreans have little exposure to foreign influence.
 The revolutionary struggle and the brilliance of the leadership are some of the main themes in art.
 "Reactionary" elements from traditional culture have been discarded and cultural forms with a "folk" spirit have been reintroduced.

 Korean heritage is protected and maintained by the state.
 Over 190 historical sites and objects of national significance are cataloged as National Treasures of North Korea, while some 1,800 less valuable artifacts are included in a list of Cultural Assets.
 The Historic Monuments and Sites in Kaesong and the Complex of Koguryo Tombs are UNESCO World Heritage Sites.
+The Goguryeo tombs are registered on UNESCO's list of World Heritage Sites.
+These remains were registered as the first World Heritage property of North Korea in the UNESCO World Heritage Committee (WHC) in July 2004.
+There are 63 burial mounds on the site, with clear murals preserved.
+The burial customs of the Goguryeo culture have influenced Asian civilizations beyond Korea, including Japan.

 Art

-Visual arts are generally produced in the esthetic of Socialist realism.
+Visual arts are generally produced in the aesthetic of socialist realism.
 North Korean painting combines the influence of Soviet and Japanese visual expression to instill a sentimental loyalty to the system.
 All artists in North Korea are required to join the Artists' Union, and the best among them can receive an official license to portray the leaders.
-Portraits and sculptures depicting Kim Il-sung, Kim Jong-il and Kim Jong-un are classed as "Number One works".
+Portraits and sculptures depicting Kim Il Sung, Kim Jong Il and Kim Jong Un are classed as "Number One works".

 Most aspects of art have been dominated by Mansudae Art Studio since its establishment in 1959.
 It employs around 1,000 artists in what is likely the biggest art factory in the world where paintings, murals, posters and monuments are designed and produced.
 The studio has commercialized its activity and sells its works to collectors in a variety of countries including China, where it is in high demand.
 Mansudae Overseas Projects is a subdivision of Mansudae Art Studio that carries out construction of large-scale monuments for international customers.
 Some of the projects include the African Renaissance Monument in Senegal, and the Heroes' Acre in Namibia.

-World Heritage

-In the Democratic People's Republic of Korea, the Goguryeo tumulus is registered on the World Heritage list of UNESCO.
-These remains were registered as the first World Heritage property of North Korea in the UNESCO World Heritage Committee (WHC) in July 2004.
-There are 63 burial mounds in the tomb group, with clear murals preserved.
-The burial customs of the Goguryeo culture have influenced Asian civilizations beyond Korea, including Japan.